bayodes/gourmet-bayodes/README.md

 ## Summary

-This project is a modern UX/UI website first made with Figma and then created using HTML, CSS and React.
+This project is a modern UX/UI landing page first made with Figma and then created using HTML, CSS and React.

 ## Technical Requirements

--   The site should be responsive
+-   The page should be responsive
 -   React Functional components and their reusability
 -   React file and folder structure
 -   Fundamental CSS properties to master flex & grid